o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 Once finished with our experiments, and to avoid a surprise billing from AWS, we can destroy our cluster and the associated resources by running `terraform destroy`.

 [![Terraform destroy output](terraform-destroy.png)](terraform-destroy.png)

+## Conclusion

+We've successfully created a functional EKS cluster, connected to it and ran some simple commands.
+The whole setup is managed as code, making it reproducible and easy to maintain.
+It still lacks a few things, like common addons like ingress controllers, monitoring and logging solutions, as well as a proper IAM setup.
+The idea is to cover those on future posts.
+So stay tuned!